soapwaster/VCRobots/README.md

 To add a new attribute to the robot, in order to distinguish movement range from shooting range and have power-ups that increase the newly defined range.
 To do so, we have to add the attribute and new accessors to the RobotStats.java class , add new **Decorators** if we want new power-ups.
 The Power up dispatcher (StatsIncreaser.java) does not know anything about the instantiation of new decorators.
 Those are handled in the StatsFactory class.

 To have an unbounded number of players, we could do it by adding a Color generator.
 This is the only thing to do.

+To extend the set of game-specific methods, we have to add a case in RoborBehaviourVisitor.java

 To improve fairness and have an event queue for each robot running independently its own thread, we should modify the EventDispatcher and the EventDispatcherExecutor classes.
 Producers and Consumers only know that they have to add and retrieve Events, they do not care about the implementation.
 This could be done to avoid possible starvation in case of infinite loops in a behavior.